 It is also pertinent to note that the objects of a company may be changed by following the provisions for the change of Memorandum as laid out in section 13 of the said Act.

 M/s LSR Pvt.
 Ltd is authorised to trade directly on fruits and vegetables.
 It has no power to enter into a partnership for Iron and steel with Mr. J. Such act cannot be treated as being within either the 'express' or 'implied' powers of the company.
 Mr J who entered into partnership is deemed to be aware of the lack of powers of M/s LSR (Pvt) Ltd. In the light of the above, Mr, J cannot enforce the agreement or liability against M/s LSR Pvt.
 Ltd under the Companies Act.
 Mr. J should be advised accordingly.
+However, under the Indian Contract Act, 1872 where a person derives any benefit either in the absence of a contract or under a void agreement will be liable to make are reasonable payment for the value of such benefit.

-7. Death of all members of a Private Limited Company, Under the Companies Act, 2013: The most distinguishing feature of a company is its being a separate entity from the shareholders and promoters who form it.
+13. Death of all members of a Private Limited Company, Under the Companies Act, 2013:

+The most distinguishing feature of a company is its being a separate entity from the shareholders and promoters who form it.
 This lends stability and perpetuity to the company form of business organization.
 In short, a company is brought into existence by a process of law and can be terminated or wound up or brought to an end only by a process of law.
 Its life is not impacted by the death, insolvency or retirement of any or all shareholder(s) or director(s).